omarraghli/remote-scheduler/README.md

 Pull requests are welcome!
 Areas for improvement:
 - Add weighted preferences for specific days
-- Implement solution quality scoring
-- Support for partial remote days
 - Web interface for easier configuration
 - Multi-week planning with rotation fairness

-## License

-[Add your license here]
+- Add a scheduled job, so that every it will run automatically every Thursday and send the resulted .xls file to all team member email

 ## Author
+Omar Raghli AKA: Sajitsu ;D

-Created to solve weekly remote schedule assignment challenges for the mobility team.
+Created with love to solve weekly remote schedule assignment challenges for the mobility team.